HackYourFutureBelgium/favorite-word/src/logic/README.md

 # Logic

-these functions' role is to process and transform data. these are the traditional "coding challenge"/algorithm functions
+these functions' role is to process and transform data.
+Logic functions are your standard "coding challenge" type function.
+In goes some data, out comes some new data.

 Here are some general rules for your logic functions: